sagemathinc/cocalc/notes/final_push.md

       - optional packages

 ---

+- [ ] (1:00?) client.exec is timing out after about 10 seconds no matter what.
+This messes up "disk usage", among other things...
+I wonder why?

 - [ ] (2:00?) project restart and hub diffsync sessions: this leads to a very BAD situation that will piss off any sane user:
        - open a worksheet or file to edit